sav-che/TL-2/Authors/Favre, Émile-Florentin {std. Ém. Favre}.md

-> [!cite] BHL link: this entry starts at [page 71](https://www.biodiversitylibrary.org/item/103834#page/93/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 71](https://www.biodiversitylibrary.org/page/33259575) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Favre, Émile-Florentin (1843-1905), Swiss monk ("chanoine"), amateur botanist and entomologist, born 13 Feb 1843 in Sembrancher (Ct.
-Valais), taught primary school in Liddes, after military service entered the congregation of Grand-Saint-Bernard 1867, chaplain in Sembrancher 1875-1877, curate of Bovernier and Chandolin 1877-1882, vicar in Fully 1882-1888, at the house of the Martigny congregation from 1888, member of the scientific society "La Murithienne" from 1871, died 20 Aug 1905 (other dates in error) in Morgins. (*Ém.
-Favre*).
+Valais), taught primary school in Liddes, after military service entered the congregation of Grand-Saint-Bernard 1867, chaplain in Sembrancher 1875-1877, curate of Bovernier and Chandolin 1877-1882, vicar in Fully 1882-1888, at the house of the Martigny congregation from 1888, member of the scientific society "La Murithienne" from 1871, died 20 Aug 1905 (other dates in error) in Morgins.
+**Abbreviated name**: *Ém.
+Favre*

 #### Herbarium and types